Ukraine

 preparing for emergency in Ukraine

-Caritas Ukraine teams conducted emergency simulations in October last year in preparation for a potential humanitarian crisis.
+Caritas Ukraine teams conducted emergency simulations in preparation for a potential humanitarian crisis.

 Photo courtesy of Caritas Ukraine